Manipal Institute of Technology—The Sports Chapter

 Gyms in Campus

 Certain hostel blocks also have their own gyms and training rooms.
 For instance, the 18th block has a mini-gym within its ramparts.
 While it doesn’t give full-fledged gymnasiums a run for their money, it is perfect for a rain-curtailed morning or evening.
 The Department of Physical Education of MIT has set up a well-equipped gym in the D block.
-Membership here costs 300 rupees and covers the entirety of your four-year stay in MIT.
+Membership here costs 300 rupees and covers the entirety of your four-year stay at MIT.
 There are, however, no trainers available here.
 Almost every hostel has its own table tennis room as well.
+Block 13 is also equipped with a compact gym that is adequately stocked, while blocks 22 and 21 have minimally equipped gyms.